-In 1932 Pete Seeger became a subscriber to the Communist monthly publication The New Masses.
-As a young teen he aspired to a career in journalism, but by age seventeen he had decided to pursue a music career instead.
+In 1932 Pete Seeger became a subscriber to the Communist Party USA's monthly publication, The New Masses.
+As a young teen he aspired to be a journalist, but by age seventeen he had decided to pursue a music career instead.

-In 1945 Seeger became the national director of People's Songs, Inc, an organization designed to “create, promote and distribute songs of labor and the American People.”
+After WWII ended in 1945, Seeger helped establish the magazine Sing Out!
+That same year, he became the national director of People's Songs, Inc, an organization designed to “create, promote and distribute songs of labor and the American People.”
 Within a few years, the California Senate Fact-finding Committee reported that:

 “People's Songs is a vital Communist front … one which has spawned a horde of lesser fronts in the fields of music, stage entertainment, choral singing, folk dancing, recording, radio transcriptions and similar fields.
 It especially is important to Communist proselytizing and propaganda work because of its emphasis on appeal to youth, and because of its organization and technique to provide entertainment for organizations and groups as a smooth opening wedge for Marxist-Leninist-Stalinist propaganda.”

 In the mid-1940s Seeger began his nightclub career, performing at the Village Vanguard in Greenwich Village, New York.

 In 1948 Seeger and Paul Robeson toured with the presidential campaign of Henry Wallace, the Progressive Party candidate in that year's election.
 Also in the late Forties, Seeger invested $1,700 in 17 acres of land overlooking the Hudson River in Beacon, New York, where he would reside for the rest of his life.